 These are currently in production.
 A GDOT permit is required.
 These will be installed by our contractor.

 Here is more information on the DDA wayfinding project:

 DDA Richmond Hill Signage Development Documents

 New banner signs, designed to coordinate with the wayfinding project and the stylized ‘R’ Richmond Hill logo, are to be manufactured out of metal.
 These will be placed on light poles down the center of the medians on Highway 17.

 The DDA approved the funding for 12 of these metal banners.
 These will be installed after the LED conversion and the lamp posts are painted black.
 Construction drawings were reviews and approved.
-The design is going into the production phase.
+Construction drawings were reviewed and approved.
+These are currently in production.

 Here is an example of the logo medallion metal banners

 As a placemaking effort, the DDA would like to replicate the Ford white four rail fence (see notes) at strategic locations around commercial areas.

 The DDA is requesting quotes for approximately 2,407 feet of fence around the I-95 exit 87.

 Here is an example of the Ford fence: